Irregular triads in 3-uniform hypergraphs: Statements of results

 We now turn to part (4) of Problem \ref{prob:triads}, which asks for a characterization of the hereditary $3$-graph properties admitting linear $\disc_{2,3}$-error.
 The motivation for this question, as well as the definition of linear error, stems from \cite{Terry.2021a}, where such decompositions occur naturally in the ternary sum graphs associated to certain quadratically structured subsets of $\mathbb{F}_p^n$.
-As in that paper, we show that such decompositions are related to the following combinatorial notion.
+As in that paper, we show that such decompositions are related to the following combinatorial notion, first defined by the authors here and in \cite[Definition 1.10]{Terry.2021a}.

 \begin{definition}[$F(\ell)$] Given $\ell\geq 1$, let $F(\ell)$ be the $3$-graph

 \end{definition}